 You will not be issued a driving license, a professional driving permit, or a vehicle license disc concerning the motor vehicles registered in your name.

 There you have it.
-Now you know how to check if you have outstanding traffic fines 2022.
+Now you know how to check if you have outstanding traffic fines for 2023.
 It is therefore very critical that you view your fines to avoid being on the wrong side of the law.

 DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!